 The GeesePeace program was developed to “humanely achieve a permanent end to conflicts with Canada Geese in America.”
 Visit the website www.geesepeace.com for more information.

 The MSPCA worked closely with the GeesePeace founders to bring the successful program into Massachusetts.
+For more information about Geese Peace in Massachusetts, click here.

 The program is based on three main components.